-TL/DR: The full-body orgasm is a real thing, and even if you have yet to experience it, it’s totally attainable.
+TL/DR: The full-body orgasm isn’t a myth.
+It is real, and even if you have yet to experience it, it’s totally attainable.
 For people with vulvas, the key is getting comfortable in your body and enjoying the moment, rather than focusing too hard on the “goal.”
 Your body goes through a whole bunch of physiological changes as you start to climax – but what’s going on in your head plays an even bigger role.

-I’ll set the scene for you: Imagine you’ve had whatever combination of food, drink, and kink that gets you loose.
-You’re in a safe, comfortable setting with your preferred sexual partner (or sex toy).
-It’s about to GO DOWN – and you begin to realize that the full-body orgasm you’ve heard so much about isn’t just some sexual unicorn.
-It’s real and it’s happening, in your bed, right now.
+Imagine you’ve had whatever combination of food, drink, and kink that gets you loose.
+You’re in a safe, comfortable setting.
+It’s about to GO DOWN – and you begin to realize that the full-body orgasm you’ve heard so much about is real and it’s happening, in your bed, right now.

 Here’s what scientists say is up with your body:

 - Your brain and clitoris are working in tandem to get you horny.
 You don’t even have to be physically touching your clitoris for it to react to your sexual arousal.
 Anyone who has ever felt their panties throbbing after watching too many of that-certain-someone-in-Hollywood’s IG stories knows what we mean.

 - You might experience a trance-like state when you’re getting ready to orgasm.
 It’s been discovered that people often feel a sensation of sexual intoxication (almost like hypnosis) rush over them when they’re highly aroused.